r-pears/odai-ecommerce/README.md

 This project is launched on Netlify for show casing only,and adding consent mechanism would be necessary to fully align with privacy regulations like GDPR.

+If you have any concerns please contact me on my email how u can find in my GitHub bio.
 # Security Threats and Mitigation Documentation

 Passwords are securely hashed using `bcrypt` before being stored in the database, ensuring user credentials are protected even in the event of a data breach.